 At the time of this renovation, many of the significant features in the interior of the original hotel were maintained, including the formal dining room, and architectural elements within the lobby.
-The neo-Gothic decoration of this older space is perhaps most dramatically revealed in the rear cocktail lounge, which features soaring Gothic spandrels, quatrefoil designs and stained-glass windows.
-Entrance into the 1956 annex is funnelled though the original lobby, which has been redesigned and expanded to meet increased traffic.
-Off of the lobby, for many years, was the entrance to the Winnipeg Press Club, the oldest such institution in Canada.
+The Churchill Dining Room’s twenty-foot rib vaulted ceilings and walnut wainscoting have been preserved even through various renovations and redesigns, such as the one overseen by Winnipeg interior designer Grant Marshall in the 1980s.
+The neo-Gothic decoration of this older space is perhaps most dramatically revealed in the rear cocktail lounge, which features soaring Gothic spandrels, quatrefoil designs, and stained-glass windows.
+The entrance into the 1956 annex is funnelled through the original lobby, which has been redesigned and expanded to meet increased traffic.
+Off the lobby, for many years, was the entrance to the Winnipeg Press Club, the oldest such institution in Canada.

 Despite renovations to the ground floor space over the years (1956 and 1973 in particular), the Marlborough has been subject to economic swings.
 Part of the hotel was planned to be converted to a seniors complex, which proved unviable.
 The Hespler centre and the Marlborough Hotel closed on August 25, 1992.
 Shortly thereafter the Ramada Inn chain purchased the hotel, maintained the stalwart commercial infrastructure, and updated the annex guest rooms.
 The building was renamed the Ramada Marlborough Hotel.
 In 2004 the hotel acquired the adjacent Garrick Theatre which it renovated to hold a performance theatre, pool and waterslide complex.
 In 2013 $500,000 was spent to repair the facades of the 1956 addition and on new ornamental lighting and signage set on this space.